NateWr/defaultChild/readme.md

 define it's name and description, and do whatever else is desired.

 Let's walk through an example.
-In the snippet below, we load OJS's `ThemePlugin` class and then define our own class, `DefaultChildThemePlugin` which extends that class.
+In the snippet below, we load OJS's `ThemePlugin` class and then define our own class, `DefaultThemePlugin` which extends that class.

 ```
 import('lib.pkp.classes.plugins.ThemePlugin');